khajabakshi/dashapp-docker-aws_deployment/README.md

 The time it takes to upload the `dockerfile` image to the Registry will depend on your internet connection.
 Once the image is pushed, you can find the image when you click on `dashboard` in ECR.

 You will need the Image URI to deploy the dashboard app.
 The image tag `latest` is shown at the end of the URI (after the colon) and refers to the version of the dashboard.

+# Step 5: Deploy the Docker Container using ECS
+The Elastic Container Service (ECS) runs and manages Docker containers.
+It is highly scalable, allowing more containers to be deployed automatically to meet demand.

+Return to the home page of the AWS management console and search for “ECS”.
+Once in ECS, let’s click on the `Get Started` button.
+You will be taken to
+* Step 1: Container and Task.
+The container definition describes the requirements of your container as well as how the system should run your container.
+By clicking on the Configure button, we can configure the container to accommodate the dashboard app.